MicrosoftDocs/fabric-docs/docs/data-science/model-scoring-predict.md

 ## Generate PREDICT code from a model item page

 You can choose either of the following options to generate batch predictions for a specific model version with PREDICT.
-- Use an guided UI experience to generate PREDICT code based on your parameters
+- Use a guided UI experience to generate PREDICT code for you
-- Copy a code template into a notebook and customize it to generate predictions
+- Copy a code template into a notebook and customize the parameters yourself

 ### Use a guided UI experience